 He’s been playing, teaching and leading bands in the New York tri-state area for over 30 years.

 Jon’s versatility has made him much sought-after by groups ranging from large jazz ensembles and

 musical pit orchestras to funk and rock bands.
 Noted musical artists Jon has performed with include

-The Temptations, Brian Torff, Sal Salvador, Larry Coryell, Larry Chance & the Earls, and The Belmonts.
+The Four Tops, The Temptations, Brian Torff, Sal Salvador, Larry Coryell, Larry Chance & the Earls, and The Belmonts.

 Fred Scerbo - is an in-demand tenor saxophonist on the Tri-State music scene for the past forty plus years, enjoys performing in many different musical situations including recording and touring the U.S. and Europe with Joe Cocker, local r&b bands including Funk That and Third Shift, member of Shoreline Jazz Collective under the direction of James Antonucci for the past six years which brought in guest artists Dick Oatts, Scott Wenholdt, Phillip Michael Mossman, Mike Holober, and John Mosca, various jazz ensembles, and an endless number of private engagements with ETA and Swingshift.
 In addition to his performance schedule, Fred is a sought-after private instructor on the faculty of the Westport Music Center, teaching students for the past thirty years.
 Fred has studied with some of the best teachers, among them, Lou Stein, David Gross, Gary Campbell, Gary Keller, and Jerry Bergonzi